-The College registers students Tuesday through Saturday 9:00am to 5:00pm.
+The College registers students Monday through Friday 9:00am to 5:00pm.
 Classes start the first Monday (for Evening) and Tuesday (for daytime) of every month.
+CAL CBC also has the right to deny re-entry to any students.

 INSTRUCTIONAL TECHNIQUES